Foods & Drinks That may Help you to Quit Smoking

 What are These Smoking Cessation Foods?

 Research has shown that drinking milk prior to smoking makes cigarettes taste unappealing to study participants.
 The same effect can be had by dipping cigarettes into milk ahead of time and allowing them to dry.
 Most respondents claimed their cigarettes had a bitter aftertaste.
-When cigarettes taste disgusting they don’t seem nearly as appealing, even for those with full-blown nicotine addictions.
+When cigarettes taste disgusting they don’t seem nearly as appealing, even for those with full-blown nicotine addictions or even for anyone who has taken a hit from an oil vape pen.
 This goes for most other dairy products as well, such as cheese, yogurt, and cream.

 Snacks with lots of salt